 Shingles can happen to anyone who previously had chickenpox.
 Chickenpox appears as red, itchy blisters on the skin.
 These lesions are contagious to people who are not immunized to the virus.
 While most people recover from chickenpox, however, the virus never completely goes away.
 It becomes inactivated or “latent” until the immune system is weakened.
 The reactivated virus causes rashes known as shingles, which is more painful and lasts for several weeks as compared to chickenpox rashes.

 Rapid weight loss

 While some people would be excited to drop several kilograms in a short period of time, this is a bad sign for people with infections.
-Rapid weight loss is a tell-tale sign of serious diseases such as tuberculosis, AIDS, and cancer.
+Besides HIV tongue, rapid weight loss is also tell-tale sign of serious diseases such as AIDS.

 Factors that contribute to weight loss include stress, poor nutrition, and dehydration.
 People who are sick tend to be bedridden or need to be quarantined.
 Because of this, they typically cannot exercise to maintain their muscle mass.
 Additionally, many medications can cause nausea and loss of appetite.
 When HIV infection progresses into AIDS, the body burns more calories than normal.
 This leads to wasting and weight loss, which can further weaken the immune system and body.